nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/nodejs-stream-consumers-utilities/index.md

 You can see that all the binary data (~300Kb) was loaded in the buffer, but also that this feature (as of v17.7.1) is still experimental and therefore we get a warning.
 You will get a similar warning also when trying to use `consumers.arrayBuffer` and `consumers.blob`.
 This will be the case until `buffer.Blob` is stabilised.

-## Reading a JSON file from a Readable stream
+## Reading a JSON object from a Readable stream

 Similarly to what we just saw in the previous section, we can use the `stream/consumers` library to consume the entire content of a `ReadableStream` as a JSON encoded string.
 For instance, we could use this to process the response body from an HTTP request: